Posttraumatic sleep disturbance

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Surgical and medical management of closed head injury continues to evolve.
 Although no one has yet identified the "magic bullet" to prevent secondary injury after head trauma, several promising novel strategies are being employed.
-In this update, the author has addressed trials of tranexamic acid for traumatic brain injury.
+In this update, the author discusses diffuse axonal injury and its influence on outcome and recovery.

 • Wartime experience has continuously influenced and improved civilian management of severe traumatic brain injury.